thehashrocket/mtgdatabase/readme.md

 # MTG Database

 MTG Database's goal is to provide a mobile friendly, social, Magic The Gathering card and deck organizer.
+You can see an active demo by [clicking here](http://mtgdatabase.com).

 The emphasis is on providing a user with